ndxn/Partners-in-Wine/README.md

 ![](image/Red_White_Wine_ERD.png)

-Once the relationship of the database was created, we added the data into a PostgresSQL database.
+Once the relationship of the database was created, we use AWS TO create tables into a PostgresSQL database.

 #### Machine Learning Module